mendix/docs/content/en/docs/appstore/modules/genai/openai/_index.md

 You can use vision in all chat completions operations by providing the optional input parameter [FileCollection](/appstore/modules/genai/genai-commons/#initialize-filecollection).

-Two helper operations are available to construct the `FileCollection` with a list of `FileDocuments` (for vision it needs to be of type `Image`) or `URLs`:
+Use the two helper microflows [Files: Initialize Collection with OpenAI File](#initialize-filecollection) and [Files: Add File to Collection](#add-file) to construct the input with either `FileDocuments` (for vision it needs to be of type `Image`) or `URLs`.

-* [Files: initialize Collection with File](/appstore/modules/genai/genai-commons/#initialize-filecollection) can be used to initialize a new `FileCollection` and add a new `FileDocument` to it.
-* [Files: Add File to Collection](/appstore/modules/genai/genai-commons/#add-file) can be used to add additional `FileDocuments` to an existing `FileCollection`.

-For `Chat Completions without History` the `Fileollection` is an optional input parameter, while for `Chat Completions with History` the `FileCollection` can optionally be added to individual user messages in [Chat: Add Message to Request](/appstore/modules/genai/genai-commons/#add-message).
+For `Chat Completions without History` the `FileCollection` is an optional input parameter, while for `Chat Completions with History` the `FileCollection` can optionally be added to individual user messages in [Chat: Add Message to Request](/appstore/modules/genai/genai-commons/#add-message).

 {{% alert color="info" %}}
 OpenAI and Azure OpenAI for vision do not yet provide feature parity when it comes to combining functionalities, i.e., Azure OpenAI currently does not support the use of JSON mode and function calling in combination with image (vision) input.